+VLFBERHT+ | Robotics

 Hash-LockedMilitary and Defense

 No external network dependencies.
 Governance certificates generated and verified on-device inside a secure enclave.
-PES safety parameters are hash-locked at mission assignment -- not modifiable by any runtime command, including commands claiming authorized controller origin.
-Patent 34 social engineering detection remains active for in-mission command injection.
+Safety parameters are hash-locked at mission assignment—not modifiable by any runtime command, including commands claiming authorized controller origin.
+Social engineering detection remains active for in-mission command injection.
 Post-mission audit logs cryptographically sealed.

 Capabilities

-Each capability maps to a specific patent mechanism addressing a specific failure mode in physical AI systems.
+Each capability addresses a specific failure mode in physical AI systems.

 AI confidence scores translated into force ceilings, speed limits, and proximity thresholds in real time.
-Three translation functions (linear, exponential, sigmoid) mapped to deployment context and applicable standard.
+Translation sensitivity is mapped to deployment context and applicable standard—gradual scaling for industrial, high-sensitivity scaling for surgical.

 Physical Actuator Hard-Stop